Detective Conan: Jolly Roger in the Deep Azure: Plot

-A little time before Conan's discovery, at the place where the officers came by plane are, the alarm goes off to show that a disturbance in the museum was detected.
+A little time before Conan's discovery, at the place where the officers came by plane, the alarm goes off to show that a disturbance in the museum was detected.
 They find out that Anne's gun and Mary's cutlass was stolen.
 Back with Conan, the treasure hunter are entering the car when they are shot far away by an unknown stranger.
 Conan examines where the shot was placed and finds tire tracks.
 He takes a picture of it.

 The next day, Conan compares the tire tracks to the bikes.
-He discovers GPS trackers a small number of bikes.
+He discovers GPS trackers in a small number of bikes.
 After eating breakfast, the Detective Boys continue the treasure hunt, while Conan continues his investigation.
 While wandering, he overhears the investigation team, and hears that a storm is coming.
 He learns that the rifle that fired the bullets must be quite old and that Mima was the only one to own a rifle that old.

 Back to the Detective Boys, they find the final stamp and the last clue, "The numbers are the hints".
 The Detective Boys figure they should ask Mima.
 Conan asks Mima on where the treasure is since he is a treasure hunter.
 Ran and Sonoko visit Kimiko and they talk.
 The officer comes and ask for Mabuchi to come to the investigation room.
 Ran, Sonoko, and Kimiko leave the store only to be taken hostage by the treasure hunters.

 Mima takes the kids and show them the original map made by Anne 300 years ago.
 It is exactly like the map Iwanaga gave the kids.
 They figure out the red and blue color on the numbers are for the first or surname.
 The numbers are actually letters from the English Alphabet.
 It spells out Jolly Roger, the flag of a pirate.
 The skull on the pirate flag on the 300-year-old map reveals the letters DOS DIOSAS, which in Spanish means Two Goddesses.
 It means the entrance to where the treasure is between two goddesses.

 Back to the treasure hunters, Kimiko is knocked out.
 The treasure hunters take Ran and Sonoko on a boat toward Yorioyajima (Skull Island).
 Kimiko arrives to the inn and tell them they are being taken to Yorioyajima.
 Conan tells the Detective Boys to inform the officers and tells Mima to take him to the island.
 The professor gives two mini oxygen tanks that supply 10 minutes of oxygen to Conan.